desaisrkr/https-github.com-UCSD-AI4H-COVID-CT/README.md

 **We are continuously adding new COVID CT images and we would like to invite the community to contribute COVID CTs as well.**
-### Contribution Guide
- - To contribute to our project, please email your data to jiz077@eng.ucsd.edu with the corresponding meta information (Patient ID, DOI and Captions).
- - We recommend you also extract images from publications or preprints.
-Make sure the original papers you crawled have different DOIs from those listed in `COVID-CT-MetaInfo.xlsx`.
- - In `COVID-CT-MetaInfo.xlsx`, images with the form of `2020.mm.dd.xxxx` are crawled from bioRxiv or medRxiv.
-The DOIs for these preprints are `10.1101/2020.mm.dd.xxxx`.

 ### Data Description